Sunehri Bagh Masjid: Structure

 Sunehri Bagh Masjid is a two-storey structure.
 It has a Bangla dome and four minarets.
 The mosque has rooms in the basement that either serve as shops or homes, and a staircase leading to the prayer area.
 The ground floor has a park around it.
-The mosque is made of Lakhori bricks.
+It is made of Lakhori bricks.

 Demolition notice

-Amanatullah Khan, Okhla MLA and at the time also Chairman of the Delhi Waqf Board, wrote to Prime Minister on 3 June 2021 seeking assurance that the heritage mosques in the Lutyen's area would not be touched as a part of the Central vista project.
+Amanatullah Khan, an MLA representing Okhla in the Delhi Legislative Assembly, who was also serving as the Chairman of the Delhi Waqf Board at that time, wrote to Prime Minister on 3 June 2021 seeking his assurance that the heritage mosques in the Lutyen's area would not be touched as a part of Modi's ambitious Central Vista redevelopment project.
 The Delhi Waqf Board filed a plea in the Delhi High Court in July 2023, which was first heard on 5 July 2023.
 The court issued an interim order on 7 July 2023 maintaining the status quo, and the proceedings were closed on 18 December 2023.

-In August 2023, the New Delhi Municipal Council (NDMC) recommended to the High Court and proposed the removal of the mosque.
+In August 2023, the New Delhi Municipal Council (NDMC) recommended to the High Court a proposal warranting the removal of the mosque.
 NDMC had stated that the 150-year-old mosque "falls in a high-security zone where Parliament and Central government offices are located", and the removal ensured "safe and smooth flow of traffic".

 NDMC issued a public notice on 24 December 2023 to seek public opinions and suggestions.
-It issued the notification in accordance with statements from Delhi Traffic Police stating that the mosque "creates traffic snarls in the area, especially on Tuesdays and Fridays."
+It issued the notification in accordance with statements from the Delhi Traffic Police claiming that the mosque "creates traffic snarls in the area, especially on Tuesdays and Fridays."
 The removal proposal was found to be contradictory with a 2021 traffic study report submitted by the Central Public Works Department.
 The report did not find any "congestion at the roundabout then or in the near future".
-By 1 January 2024, NDMC had received over 85,000 responses, mainly from Muslim and minority organisations and mostly against the demolition of the mosque.
-Jamiat Ulema-e-Hind president Mahmood Madani wrote to Prime Minister Modi and home minister Amit Shah expressing reservations about the notification.
+By 1 January 2024, NDMC had received over 85,000 responses, mainly from Muslim and minority organisations, mostly express protestations against the demolition of the mosque.
+Jamiat Ulema-e-Hind president Mahmood Madani wrote to Prime Minister Modi and Home Minister Amit Shah expressing reservations about the notification.
 He wrote in the letter that "such an action would constitute a grave loss to our shared heritage".
 An anonymous veteran architect quoted by Telegraph India stated, "The Sunehri Bagh Masjid is not merely a structure of bricks and mortar; it stands as a testament to our historical legacy and architectural grandeur.
 Its demolition would result in an irrevocable loss to the cultural fabric and collective identity of our city."